rawitat/gtypist_lessons/programming_quotes.typ

 S:Technical skill is mastery of complexity,
  :while creativity is mastery of simplicity.

+*:G3_24
+I:Everyone needs computer programming.
+It will be the way we speak to the :servants.

+*:G3_25
+I:Linus Torvalds
+S:Most good programmers do programming not because they expect to get paid or :get adulation by the public, but because it is fun to program.

+*:G3_26
+I:Anonymous
+S:Computers do not solve problems, they execute solutions.

+*:G3_27
+I:Oscar Godson
+S:One of the best programming skills you can have is knowing when to walk away :for awhile.

+*:G3_28
+I:Scott Adams
+S:You can never underestimate the stupidity of the general public.

+*:G3_29
+I:Kreitzberg & Shmeiderman
+S:Programming can be fun, so can cryptography;
+ :however they should not be combined.

+*:G3_30
+I:C.A.R Hoare
+S:Inside every large program, there is a program trying to get out.

+*:G3_31
+I:Pragmatic Programmer
+S:A good way to stay flexible is to write less code.

+*:G3_32
+I:Gerald M. Weinberg
+S:No matter what the problem is, it's always a people problem.

+*:G3_33
+I:Gordon Bell
+S:Every big computing disaster has come from taking too many ideas and putting :them in one place.

+*:G3_34
+I:Edsger W. Dijkstra
+S:Simplicity is prerequisite for reliability.

+*:G3_35
+I:Jordi Boggiano
+S:Focus on WHY instead of WHAT in your code will make you a better developer.

+Q:Do you want to continue to next lesson [Y/N] ?
+N:MENU

+# ###########################################################################

+*:GENERAL_4
+B:General Wisdoms in Programming and Code Writing #4

+*:G4_1
+I:Andrei Herasimchuck
+S:The best engineers I know are artists at heart.
+ :The best designers I know are secretly technicians as well.

+*:G4_2
+I:Donald E. Knuth
+S:You're bound to be unhappy if you optimize everything.

+*:G4_3
+I:Robert C. Martin
+S:The proper use of comments is to compensate for our failure to express :ourself in code.

+*:G4_4
+I:David Heinemeier Hansson
+S:Programmers are constantly making things more complicated than they need to be :BECAUSE FUTURE.
+Fuck the future.
+Program for today.

+*:G4_5
+I:Ron Fein
+S:Design is choosing how you will fail.

+*:G4_6
+I:Ron Jeffries
+S:Code never lies, comments sometimes do.

+*:G4_7
+I:Larry Wall
+S:You want it in one line?
+Does it have to fit in 80 columns?

+*:G4_8
+I:John Ousterhout
+S:The best performance improvement is the transition from the nonworking state :to the working state.

+*:G4_9
+I:Bjarne Stroustrup
+S:An organization that treats its programmers as morons will soon have :programmers that are willing and able to act like morons only.

+*:G4_10
+I:Niklaus Wirth
+S:Prolific programmers contribute to certain disaster.

+*:G4_11
+I:Anonymous
+S:Every good work of software starts by scratching a developer's personal itch.

+*:G4_12
+I:Ricard Pattis
+S:Programming languages, like pizzas, come in only two sizes:
+ :too big and too small.

+*:G4_13
+I:Alan J. Perlis
+S:One man's constant is another man's variable.

+*:G4_14
+I:Anonymous
+S:Only half of programming is coding.
+The other 90% is debugging.

+*:G4_15
+I:Steve McConnell
+S:The big optimizations come from refining the high-level design, not the :individual routines.

+*:G4_16
+I:Robert C. Martin
+S:All race conditions, deadlock conditions, and concurrent update problems :are due to mutable variables.

+*:G4_17
+I:Alan Turing
+S:Up to a point, it is better to just let the snags [bugs] be there than to spend :such time in design that there are none.

+*:G4_18
+I:C.A.R Hoare
+S:The price of reliability is the pursuit of the utmost simplicity.
+ :It is a price which the very rich may find hard to pay.

+*:G4_19
+I:C.A.R Hoare
+S:You cannot teach beginners top-down programming, because they don't know :which end is up.

+*:G4_20
+I:Edsger W. Dijkstra
+S:The competent programmer is fully aware of the strictly limited size of his :own skull; therefore he approaches the programming task in full humility, and :among other things he avoids clever tricks like the plague.

+ *:G4_21
+ I:Ricard Pattis
+ S:If you cannot grok the overall structure of a program while taking a shower, :you are not ready to code it.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU